databendlabs/databend-docs/docs/en/guides/20-cloud/10-using-databend-cloud/01-worksheet.md

 ## Sharing Worksheets

-You can share a worksheet with everyone in your organization or specific individuals.
-To do so, click the **Share** button in the worksheet you want to share.
+You can share your worksheets with everyone in your organization or specific individuals.
+To do so, click **Share** in the worksheet you want to share, or click **Share this Folder** to share a worksheet folder.

 ![Alt text](@site/static/img/documents/worksheet/share.png)